-The decision to treat aortic regurgitation is based on the etiology and severity.
+The decision to treat aortic regurgitation is based on etiology and severity.
 Management involves a combination of lifestyle and pharmacotherapy measures (a similar armamentarium to that used in heart failure), aortic valve replacement, and aortic root reconstruction 2,3.
-Details of this management is beyond the scope of this article.
+Details of this management are beyond the scope of this article.

 - congestive heart failure

 - aortic valve stenosis ('jet stenosis')

 - 1. Singh JP, Evans JC, Levy D, Larson MG, Freed LA, Fuller DL, Lehman B, Benjamin EJ.
 Prevalence and clinical determinants of mitral, tricuspid, and aortic regurgitation (the Framingham Heart Study).
 The American journal of cardiology.
 83 (6): 897-902.
 Pubmed